Terms and Conditions of Sale

 “Incoterms” means the international rules for the interpretation of the trade terms of the International Chamber of Commerce in force at the date when contract is made.

-“Price” means the price at which the Seller has agreed to accept the Buyer’s order and includes, where appropriate, the “Seller” means Swanwick Catering Equipment, 3rd Floor, The Old Stock Exchange, St Nicolas Street, Bristol, BS1 1TG, United Kingdom.
-VAT# 120 8839 18
+“Price” means the price at which the Seller has agreed to accept the Buyer’s order and includes, where appropriate, the “Seller” means Swanwick Foodservice Equipment Ltd, 3rd Floor, The Old Stock Exchange, St Nicolas Street, Bristol, BS1 1TG, United Kingdom.
+Company Number: 12179384.

 “Terms and Conditions” means the standard terms and conditions of sale set out in this document.
 “Writing” includes, other than for the purposes of Clause 14, facsimile transmissions and writing on the screen of the visual display unit or other similar device.

 2.BASIS OF THE SALE